AvtsVivek/Rss-Hidden-Facts/src/MensIssues/ReadMe.md

 https://youtu.be/oGuc89wExAg?t=100

 The social and personal relations will become even more complex.
-Say a baby is born out of livein relation, and the girl simply wants to get rid of the boy friend, she can simply file a case and the boy will have to pay compensation for the baby, with the risk of boy going to jail. https://youtu.be/oGuc89wExAg?t=110
+Say a baby is born out of live-in relation, and the girl simply wants to get rid of the boy friend, she can simply file a case and the boy will have to pay compensation for the baby, with the risk of boy going to jail. https://youtu.be/oGuc89wExAg?t=110